-The Ecosystem Services Program focuses on ensuring that the environment can sustain future generations by helping public and private decision makers value the benefits natural ecosystems provide.
+The Ecosystem Services Program focuses on ensuring that the environment can sustain future generations by helping public and private decision-makers value the benefits natural ecosystems and nature-based solutions provide.

 With nearly a third of humanity lacking reliable electricity and 3 billion people without clean fuels and technologies for cooking, energy access represents one of the greatest challenges of our time.

 Big data offers big opportunities to solve our world’s most daunting energy and climate challenges.

 The purpose of energy efficiency is to reduce the amount of energy required to maintain or improve functionality and comfort while lowering customer cost.

 Energy insecurity is understood as the impacts stemming from the inability to pay one's energy bills.
 Families impacted by this prevalent issue are often forced to make choices between keeping the lights on or spending their money on other essential expenses.

 One of the primary objectives of the Nicholas Institute is the collection of robust and accurate data, and the scientific analysis of that data.